louismullie/temp-data/markdown_final/956434f4-9bf6-ba22-e4da-ae5dd1c7adde.md

 > Let's see… What do we have here?
 The user is asking for the pH of a 0.3 M acetic acid solution, given Ka = 1.8 × 10^-5, and to select the correct option from the provided choices.
 Let's break this down step-by-step.
 First, I need to think about the acid dissociation equilibrium and the expression for Ka.
 Then, I should set up an ICE table and make a reasonable approximation for the small dissociation.
 Next, I will solve for the hydrogen ion concentration and calculate pH.
 After that, I should verify the approximation and, if needed, iterate or use the quadratic formula.
 Finally, I will compare the result to the answer choices and confirm the closest match.

 > Let me first confirm the equilibrium and the Ka expression.
-Acetic acid dissociates as CH3COOH ⇌ H+ + CH3COO−, so Ka = [H+] [CH3COO−]/[CH3COOH] = 1.8 × 10^-5, and I should remember that the initial concentration of acetic acid is 0.3 M, with [H+] and [CH3COO−] initially zero [^cd7c14f4].
+Acetic acid dissociates as CH3COOH ⇌ H+ + CH3COO−, so Kₐ = [H⁺][CH₃COO⁻]/[CH₃COOH] = 1.8 × 10⁻⁵, and I should remember that the initial concentration of acetic acid is 0.3 M, with [H+] and [CH3COO−] initially zero [^cd7c14f4].

 > I will now examine the ICE table setup.
-Let x be the concentration of H+ and CH3COO− at equilibrium; then [CH3COOH] at equilibrium is 0.3 − x, and Ka = x^2/(0.3 − x).
-Wait, let me verify the assumption before proceeding: because acetic acid is a weak acid and Ka is small, I can reasonably assume x is much less than 0.3, so 0.3 − x ≈ 0.3, which simplifies the equation to x^2/0.3 ≈ 1.8 × 10^-5 [^cd7c14f4].
+Let x be the concentration of H+ and CH3COO− at equilibrium; then [CH3COOH] at equilibrium is 0.3 − x, and Kₐ = x²/(0.3 − x).
+Wait, let me verify the assumption before proceeding: because acetic acid is a weak acid and Ka is small, I can reasonably assume x is much less than 0.3, so 0.3 − x ≈ 0.3, which simplifies the equation to x²/0.3 ≈ 1.8 × 10⁻⁵ [^cd7c14f4].

 > Next, I should solve for x.
-Multiplying both sides by 0.3 gives x^2 ≈ 5.4 × 10^-6, so x ≈ √(5.4 × 10^-6) ≈ 2.32 × 10^-3 M. Hold on, I should verify the magnitude: yes, 2.3 × 10^-3 is indeed much smaller than 0.3, so the approximation is justified here [^cd7c14f4].
+Multiplying both sides by 0.3 gives x² ≈ 5.4 × 10⁻⁶, so x ≈ √(5.4 × 10⁻⁶) ≈ 2.32 × 10⁻³ M. Hold on, I should verify the magnitude: yes, 2.3 × 10^-3 is indeed much smaller than 0.3, so the approximation is justified here [^cd7c14f4].

-> Now I will calculate pH. pH = −log10[H+] = −log10(2.32 × 10^-3) ≈ 2.63.
+> Now I will calculate pH. pH = −log₁₀[H⁺] = −log₁₀(2.32 × 10⁻³) ≈ 2.63.
 Let me double-check the logarithm: log10(2.32) is about 0.365, so −(0.365 − 3) = 2.635, which rounds to 2.63 [^cd7c14f4].

 > But wait, what if the approximation is too coarse?
 I should confirm by checking the percent dissociation. x/0.3 ≈ 0.0077, or about 0.77%, which is well under 5%, so the assumption that x ≪ 0.3 is valid and no quadratic solution is necessary here.
-If I were to use the quadratic, x^2 + 1.8 × 10^-5x − 5.4 × 10^-6 = 0, the positive root would be essentially identical to 2.32 × 10^-3, confirming the approximation is fine [^cd7c14f4].
+If I were to use the quadratic, x² + 1.8 × 10⁻⁵x − 5.4 × 10⁻⁶ = 0, the positive root would be essentially identical to 2.32 × 10^-3, confirming the approximation is fine [^cd7c14f4].

 > Finally, I need to match the calculated pH to the options.
 2.63 corresponds to option B. Hold on, let's not jump to conclusions; I should ensure no rounding or transcription error occurred.
 Rechecking the math, the closest choice is indeed B. 2.63 [^cd7c14f4].